5billon/python-puzzle-project/README.md

 The Python Puzzle is a simple CLI based puzzle inside of python!
 Inside the CLI you can answer the questions hoping to reach the end, to win the special prize!

+## Disclaimer
+For a simple more basic puzzle, stay in the `main` branch.
+For a more advanced elaborate puzzle, move into the `ashay` branch.

 ## Setup

 To first get into the right directory we will have to cd into the `lib/cd` files.